-Sichuan peppercorns are actually the spicy "outer peel" of berries belonging to the "prickly ash" family.
-In the mainland China, they are popular as Hua Jiao.
+Sichuan peppercorns are actually the spicy "outer peel" of berries in the "prickly ash" family plants native to Sichuan province of China.
 These sharp, pungent yet flavorful, rusty-red "peppercorn-like" coverings are one of the top ingredients employed in "Chinese five-spice" powder.

 Scientific name: Zanthoxylum simulans.